 Note: In Wisconsin, buyers typically assume the cost of the future or pending assessments.
 Sellers will typically pay an assessment that has already been levied.

 Stage three: The assessment is levied

 When the improvement project is complete, the government will take action again, by voting to approve what is called the assessment roll.
 The assessment roll is the list of specific assessments that will be charged to each property.
 When the assessment roll is approved, the assessment becomes “levied,” or charged.

-A levied assessment often isn’t required to be paid in full immediately.
-It is added to the taxes for the property and is often payable in installments over many years, which lessens the financial burden on property owners.
+Typically, a levied assessment isn’t required to be paid in full immediately.
+Instead, payments may be added to the taxes for the property and can be paid in installments over many years.

-In Minnesota, just like with pending assessments, the purchase agreement will address whether the seller will pay off the entire assessment at closing or whether the buyer will be responsible for making those payments over the next several years.
-This is an important decision as it can have a significant financial impact on the parties.
-In Wisconsin, sellers usually pay an assessment that’s already been levied.
+In Minnesota, the purchase agreement will address whether the seller will pay off the entire assessment at closing or whether the buyer will be responsible for making those payments over the next several years.
+This is an important decision, as it can have a significant financial impact on the involved parties.
+In Wisconsin, sellers are usually required to pay an assessment that’s already been levied.

 Note: In rare cases, an assessment cannot be paid off early and must be assumed by the buyer.